santiagoacostab17/10_proyects_to_master_python/README.md

-# 🐍 Python Mastery: 10 Advanced Mini Projects
+# 🐍 DataForge: 10 Advanced Mini Projects

 ## 📌 Executive Summary
 This repository contains **10 advanced Python mini projects**, each designed to help you **master a key area of Python programming** and demonstrate **real-world, practical skills**.